GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## The Application

-Our application is a super simple REST-based user service: it can create users, read information about a user, and process simple logins.
+Our application is a super simple REST-based user service: it can create, fetch, and delete users.
 Even a trivial application like this involves several real-world concerns, though:

 * It requires persistent storage.
-* It will let us explore scaling the different pieces of the application.
+* It lets us explore scaling the different pieces of the application.
-* It will let us explore Envoy at the edge, where the user’s client talks to our application.
+* It lets us explore Envoy at the edge, where the user’s client talks to our application.
-* It will let us explore Envoy internally, brokering communications between the various parts of the application.
+* It lets us explore Envoy internally, brokering communications between the various parts of the application.

 Envoy runs as a sidecar, so it's language-agnostic.
 For this tutorial, the REST service will use Python and Flask, with PostgreSQL for persistence, all of which play nicely together.
 And of course, running on Google Container Engine means managing everything with Kubernetes.